flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “You want my help?” she said.
 “Follow me.”

-She strode off down the side hallway and stopped beside one of the private rooms and pointed.
+She strode off down the hallway and stopped beside one of the private rooms and pointed.

 “What?”